The Marijuana Control, Legalization and Revenue Act of 2016

 (b) Cannabis Distributor.
 A cannabis distributor is any registered business dedicated to the processing, conversion, testing, distribution, or wholesale sales of cannabis.
 The registration fee for a cannabis distributor shall be an annual fee of one thousand dollars ($1,000).
 A cannabis distributor may:

-(1) Process, convert, distribute, combine, receive, provide, purchase, possess, test, and destroy cannabis and cannabis-containing products;
+(1) Process, convert, distribute, combine, receive, provide, purchase, possess, store, test, and destroy cannabis and cannabis-containing products;

 (2) Sell cannabis and cannabis-containing products to distributors and retailers; and